 If your Housing Request Form is received after the due date, we will attempt to meet as many of your preferences as possible.
 You will receive notification of your room and roommate assignment in mid-July.

 It is not possible to meet every request of every student.
 A crucial part of living in a residence hall and getting along with your new classmates is how much of an effort you make to get to know your roommate and to adjust to each other's habits and lifestyles.
 Doing this will help you make the most of your residential experience at Albion College.
 Once you are assigned to a room, we do not make reassignments until the third week of each semester.
 Should you find that things are not working out, we encourage students to work with their hall staff to discuss ways to resolve concerns and then wait until the third week of each semester before requesting a room change.
 We have found that many issues between roommates can be resolved given some time and a conversation with each other or with assistance from a RA or AC.

 Give it a chance!

 Albion College residence halls provide much more than a place for you to sleep and study.
-We employ a student staff of RAs and professional staff of RDs who are trained and committed to assisting you with questions and concerns throughout your college years.
+We employ a student staff of RAs and professional staff of ACs who are trained and committed to assisting you with questions and concerns throughout your college years.

-The RAs and RDs work to meet students' needs.
+The RAs and ACs work to meet students' needs.
 RAs develop various programs and activities to assist you in getting to know your neighbors, learning about life management, and exploring the resources on campus.
 Our staff looks forward to offering you unique opportunities to participate.